aSmallChild/quake-map/README.md

 ## Deployment

 * Rename [config.sample.json](config.sample.json) to `config.json` and add your mapbox access token or google maps key.
-* To embed trackers, add any html snippet in a file called [templates/components/trackers.html](templates/components/trackers.html)
+* To embed trackers, add any html snippet in a file called [templates/components/trackers.html](templates/components/trackers.html).
 * Can be deployed with docker.
-See [howtodocker.txt](howtodocker.txt) for more information.
+Simply run `docker-compose up --build -d` and the app will serve HTTP requests on `:8000`.

 ## Built With